-They solve problems.
-They can be written well or badly.
-Writing badly is easy – just string together a bunch of buzz words or legal terms.
-Or toss off an angry reply to a tedious complaint from a customer.
+Writing badly is easy.
+Just string together a bunch of buzz words or legal terms.
+Toss off a patronising reply to a tedious complaint from a customer.
 Or you could write down all the facts in your notebook, without any analysis or helpful recommendations.

-To me, every piece of writing, however routine, should illuminate.
-Writing takes muddle and darkness and confusion and brings clarity and enlightenment.
+Every piece of writing, however routine, should illuminate.
+Writing takes muddle and confusion and brings clarity and enlightenment.

 Not all of us can be great writers but we can all improve — and it can get easier.
-Italo Calvino, in Hermit in Paris, wrote ‘I write as well as I can on each occasion.’
+Italo Calvino wrote ‘I write as well as I can on each occasion.’
 This simple and beautiful goal is something we can all aspire to.

 WriteBusiness is a small, highly experienced consultancy.
-With some trusted partners, I train, coach and mentor people in all kinds of workplaces to write as well as they can.
-And I keep doing it because we see results.
+We train, coach and mentor people in all kinds of workplaces to write as well as they can.
+We keep doing it because we see results.
 Why not contact us to see how improved writing can improve the reputation of your organisation?